§ 6.3 CONDITIONAL ZONING DISTRICTS.

 6.3.6 Planned Unit Development District (CD-PUD).

 (A) General.
-The Planned Unit Development District (CD-PUD) is a special purpose Conditional Zoning District that is established in order to accommodate a diverse mix of residential and nonresidential uses and structures that function as a cohesive, integrated, and unified development.
+The Planned Unit Development District (CD-PUD) is a special purpose Conditional Zoning District that is established in order to accommodate a diverse mix of residential or nonresidential uses and structures that function as a cohesive, integrated, and unified development.
 This district encourages innovative development patterns by allowing flexibility in permitted uses, design, and layout requirements in conjunction with a concept plan.
 This district may only be established through the process set forth in division 3.2.3, Conditional Zoning District Classification.

 (B) Planned unit development standards.